Have you ever wondered how to clean white carpet with bleach? I’ve thought of it as well.

 It should be the last option if you’ve exhausted all possible carpet cleaning home remedies.

-Avoid using bleach on wool, and any carpet has a colored dye because bleach will discolor it.
-The worst-case scenario would be bleach, completely fading it and leaving unsightly white stains.
+Avoid using bleach on wool, and any carpet has a colored dye because bleach will strip the color chemically.
+The worst-case scenario would be bleach, completely fading it and leaving unsightly yellow stains.

 The best color to use bleach on (if you must) is white or dirty white carpet.
 But before attempting this at home, please consult with the carpet manufacturer and ask them if they allow the use of bleach.
-Just in case the warranty has expired, test it first on an inconspicuous area to see if it will stain or discolor the fabric.
+If the warranty has expired, test it first on an inconspicuous area to see if it will stain or discolor the fabric.

 Before proceeding, please take the proper precautions and have these tools ready.
 Since bleach is a potent chemical and hazardous to the respiratory system and skin, wear the proper protective gear.